temirov/F-sync/cmd/dump/README.md

 * Go 1.21+ (or recent)
 * Two X/Twitter export ZIPs (for “Account A” and “Account B”)
-* Google Chrome or Chromium installed and discoverable via `PATH` or the `CHROME_BIN` environment variable
+* Google Chrome or Chromium installed and discoverable via `PATH` or the `CHROME_BIN` environment variable (the CLI exits early when the browser is missing)
+* Outbound HTTPS access to `https://twitter.com` and `https://x.com` so the resolver can follow redirects for missing handles

 ### Build